 This wine was clear and golden in the glass.
 On the nose, I got slate and warm golden fruit.
 On my first taste, I got tart fruit, rich like golden raisins.
 As it opened minerals and chalk became more present.

 As it continued to open and warm it flooded into warm blossoms, the rich fragrance of flowers on a hot humid afternoon.

 We did taste a Chablis a little while back that I loved also.
-The difference between that wine and this were pronounced.
-The other Chablis was young, vibrant and full of mineral.
-The Mont de Milieu, an older wine and age worthy wine, was richer and fuller, less bright, less mineral driven, but rounder with greater depth.
+The difference between that wine and this was pronounced.
+The other Chablis was young, vibrant, and full of mineral.
+The Mont de Milieu, an older wine and age-worthy wine, was richer and fuller, less bright, less mineral-driven, but rounder with greater depth.
 You could see this in color in the glass.

 So I googled it.
-Some of the fish stew recipes, looked delicious but humble.
+Some of the fish stew recipes looked delicious but humble.
 I was looking for something a bit fancier.
-Then I came across a recipe that looked so elegant and delicious… Gourmet Traveler’s version of Pôchouse was so pretty, I was determined to make it.
+Then I came across a recipe that looked so elegant and delicious… Gourmet Traveler’s version of Pôchouse was so pretty, that I was determined to make it.

-Of course I couldn’t find perch, eel, sandre or hapuku all of which they offer as options in the recipe.
+Of course, I couldn’t find perch, eel, sandre, or hapuku all of which they offer as options in the recipe.
 So we went with rainbow trout for our river fish, which I love anyway.
-Also, no sorrel or watercress were to be found, so I substituted spinach and arugula.
+Also, no sorrel or watercress was to be found, so I substituted spinach and arugula.
 Oh…and I never have Bay leaves in the house when I need them, so I used dry thyme.
-The dish was fairly easy to make and the sauce…OMG it was heaven!
+The dish was fairly easy to make and the sauce…OMG, it was heaven!

 I’ll let you check the link for the full recipe, but here is the quick version.